Tuesday, June 09, 2009

 A Unforgettable Experience

-While we were making So Simple, we met many motivating people and were told many inspirational stories.
-And we felt we owed it to the audience to bring across that great experience we were privileged to have.
-Hence a So Simple 2 which earned itself a nomination for Asia Television Award 2008, and most recently, Best Host in Star Awards 2009 for Peifen.
+We met many motivating people and were told many inspirational stories when we were making So Simple II.
+So we felt we owed it to the audience to bring across that great experience we were privileged to have.
+Hence a sincerely wonderful show which later earned itself a nomination for Asia Television Award 2008 and Peifen, for her Best Host in 2009.

 Saturday, February 14, 2009

-Memories of London are often close to my heart and I hope to revisit 'em someday.
-I heard the unique Pollock's Toy Museum (picture) isn't there anymore, and neither is the Cabaret's Museum, which used to be at Covent Garden.
-But I believe London still remains the city of effortless good taste.
-And perhaps, somewhere in the life before this, I had also been there and loved it.
+Memories of London are often very close to my heart and I hope to revisit them someday.
+I hear the unique Pollock's Toy Museum (picture) isn't at the same corner where I used to stay each time I visited anymore.
+In fact, it's totally removed due to lack of funding.
+I felt a little sad knowing.
+I wonder, perhaps somewhere in the life before this, I had also been there and loved it.
 1997 photo by mian

 Monday, February 09, 2009